dheeraz07/Tracking-Uber-expenses-using-Apache-Airflow/docs/README.md

 # Building an ETL pipeline with Apache Airflow and Visualizing AWS Redshift data using Microsoft Power BI

-### Check the article here:  <a href="https://aws.plainenglish.io/uber-expenses-tracking-with-airflow-redshift-powerbi-27688a686f60">Building an ETL data pipeline with Apache Airflow and Visualizing AWS Redshift data using Microsoft Power BI</a>
+Building an ETL data pipeline with Apache Airflow and Visualizing AWS Redshift data using Microsoft Power

 <p align="justify">
 Have you heard phrases like <strong>Hungry?
 You're in the right place</strong> or <strong>Request a trip, hop in, and relax.</strong> ?
 Both phrases are very common in our daily lives, they represent the emblems of the two most important businesses with <a href="https://qz.com/1889602/uber-q2-2020-earnings-eats-is-now-bigger-than-rides/"> millionaire revenues </a> from UBER. <strong>Have you ever thought about how much money you spend on these services?</strong> The goal of this project is to track the expenses of <a href="https://www.uber.com/">Uber Rides</a> and <a  href="https://www.ubereats.com/">Uber Eats</a> through a data Engineering processes using technologies such as <a href="https://airflow.apache.org/">Apache Airflow</a>, <a href="https://aws.amazon.com/es/redshift/">AWS Redshift</a> and <a href="https://powerbi.microsoft.com/es-es/">Power BI</a>.
 Keep reading this article, I will show you a quick and easy way to automate everything step by step.